kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     ]
     ```

-    1. Enabling validation on the HTTP server controller side
+    1. Enables validation on the HTTP server controller side

 === ":simple-kotlin: `Kotlin`"